 Feeding Sensor Data to Simulations

 The third definition of the “digital twin” is when censored data is used to drive simulations.
-These could be 1D simulations that predict the behavior of systems, multibody dynamics, structural analyses, fluids, thermals, what have you.
+These could be 1D simulations that predict the behavior of systems, multi-body dynamics, structural analyses, fluids, thermals, what have you.
 The idea is that you’re using censored data as a boundary condition.
 You’re actually driving the simulation, and the results of the simulation are more accurate, and frankly, richer than if you just had censored data alone.
 That’s the definition that I use.

 But which one is right?
-Well, I think that’s kind of a mute point, or a mute question.
+Well, I think that’s kind of a moot point, or a moot question.
 There is value in all of these conversations about the digital twin, and I think the key lies in educating yourself so you can participate in all of these discussions and see how they can apply to your company.
 All three definitions are valid.
 If you want to learn about the digital twin concept in more detail, we’ve created a post on that here.